Mass (music): Musical reforms of Pius X

 These regulations carry little if any weight today, especially after the changes of the Second Vatican Council.
-Quite recently, Pope Benedict XVI has encouraged a return to chant as the primary music of the liturgy, as this is explicitly mentioned in the documents of the Second Vatican Council, specifically Sacrosanctum Concilium 116.
+Quite recently, Pope Benedict XVI has encouraged a return to chant as the primary music of the liturgy, as this is explicitly mentioned in the documents of the Second Vatican Council, specifically Sacrosanctum Concilium, paragraph 116.

+English translations

+English language translations were developed after the Second Vatican Council and the promotion of the use of vernacular languages in the Catholic Church.
+When a new translation of the Roman Missal was published in 2011, some episcopal conferences expected the new settings to be used immediately.
+In England and Wales, the bishops made allowance for the need for congregations to learn to sing new settings and therefore permitted the older settings to continue in use until Pentecost Sunday, 2014.